 I don’t choose to be mined for the benefit of the 1%.
 I prefer to be part of that one thing which frightens the 1%: us, the people, united.

-Since the Democratic Leadership Council took the reins of the Democratic Party in the late 1980s, it has proved remarkably adept at co-opting grassroots movements and smothering them within their embrace.
+Since the Democratic Leadership Council took the reins of the Democratic Party in the late 1980s, it has proved remarkably adept at smothering grassroots movements within their embrace.
 It would be suicidal for us to cozy up to the Democratic establishment.
 We must, instead, become an independent broker, a resource which supports candidates based first on their principles and second on their party.
 As that broker, our mission is to fight like hell, to contribute cash like there is no tomorrow, and to crank out the vote like we have never done before to get liberals (irrespective of party) elected everywhere, to every office, from school boards to mayoral offices, city councils to governorships, state houses to federal houses.
 We’ve proven we can do this.
 We nearly defeated the queen, her media, her political machine.

 As this race winds down, we have to vote our convictions.
 We have to show our resolve even when defeat is imminent — especially when defeat is imminent.